amateur3673/ComputerVision/ResNet/README.md

 In this repo, i don't use data augmentation like the original paper, and achives around 85% accuracy on test set (still overfitting).

-Although i increasing the depth of the network, Resnet-38 still slightly outperformed the 20-layer version.
+Although i increase the depth of the network, Resnet-38 still slightly outperformed the 20-layer version.

 ________